charles8191/mkdistro/README.md

 mkdistro is a simple utility to make a tiny GRUB/Toybox/Linux distro.
 It can easily be configured, by editing `build.sh`.

 > [!IMPORTANT]
-> This script only builds for x86_64 machines and will likely only work on such machines.
+> This script only builds for and works on x86_64 machines

 ## Example